laravel/jetstream/README.md

     composer require laravel/jetstream

 After installing Jetstream, you should run the `jetstream:install` Artisan command.
 This command accepts the name of the stack you prefer (`livewire` or `inertia`).
+You are highly encouraged to read through the entire documentation of [Livewire](https://laravel-livewire.com) or [Inertia](https://inertiajs.com) before beginning your Jetstream project.
 In addition, you may use the `teams` switch to enable team support:

     php artisan jetstream:install livewire